 As you can see, there are several limitations to telnet.
-That’s why at SocketLabs, we built a handy alternative to telnet.
+That’s why at SocketLabs, we built our own SMTP Diagnostics, Test, & Monitoring Tool — a handy alternative to telnet.

-Test Your SMTP Relay Service Connection Issues With This Telnet Alternative
+How to Test SMTP Relay Service Connection Issues With SocketLabs’ Telnet Alternative

-Our free SMTP Server Connection Diagnostic Tool will enable you to troubleshoot SMTP server issues more easily than with telnet.
+SocketLabs’ free SMTP Server Connection Diagnostic Tool enables you to troubleshoot SMTP relay server issues more easily than with telnet.

-- This tool has authentication built in so you can just specify the username and password.
+- Authentication is built in so you can just specify the username and password.

-- Supports both open and SSL connections.
+- Support for both open and SSL connections.
 It’s also more secure, unlike telnet.

-- Contains a built-in library of macros for SMTP commands such as MAIL FROM, RCPT TO, DATA, EHLO, and many more.
+- A built-in library of macros for SMTP commands such as MAIL FROM, RCPT TO, DATA, EHLO, and many more.

-- Supports multi-homed IP address selection and binding, so you’re not limited to just the machine’s IP address.
+- Support for multi-homed IP address selection and binding, so you’re not limited to just the machine’s IP address.

-Now we’ll show you how to test your SMTP server connection.
+Now we’ll discuss how to test your SMTP relay server connection.

-How to Test SMTP Relay Server Connection Issues [Step by Step]
+How to Test SMTP Relay Server Connection Issues [Step by Step Guide]

-Before we show you how to connect to your mail server using our telnet alternative, you’ll need to grab your copy of our free SMTP server test tool.
+Before we show you how to connect to your mail server using our telnet alternative, you’ll need to download your copy of our free SMTP server test tool.

-If you don’t have an SMTP server, then you can get a free SMTP server for testing here.
+If you don’t have an SMTP server, then you can sign up to get a free SMTP server for testing here.